Carole Baskin plans to sell Big Cat Rescue, send animals to Arkansas

 Established in 1992, Big Cat Rescue has been a refuge for exotic cats that have been abandoned, abused or retired from performing acts.

-The rescue, located near Citrus Park Mall on 12802 Easy Street, has been a popular destination for locals and tourists alike.
+The rescue, located on 12802 Easy Street, has been a popular destination for locals and tourists alike.
 However, it closed to the public in the thick of the COVID-19 pandemic and has yet to reopen to visitors.

-The founder, Carole Baskin, was featured in the popular Netflix “Tiger King,” which chronicled her feud with eccentric zookeeper Joe Exotic.
-Exotic, whose real name is Joseph Maldonado-Passage, is currently serving a 21-year sentence for hiring hitmen to kill Baskin.
+The founder, Carole Baskin, was featured in the popular Netflix series “Tiger King,” which chronicled her feud with eccentric zookeeper Joe Exotic.
+Exotic, whose legal name is Joseph Maldonado-Passage, is currently serving a 21-year sentence for hiring hitmen to kill Baskin.

-In the documentary, Exotic alleged Carole Baskin murdered her ex-husband Don Lewis, and fed him to their tigers.
-Baskin has denied those accusations.
+In the documentary, Exotic alleged Carole Baskin murdered her ex-husband, Don Lewis, and fed him to their tigers.
+Baskin has denied Exotic’s accusations.
+Lewis disappeared without a trace in 1997.
+An investigation into his disappearance is still active.